 Although symptoms may appear in any part of the body, the legs are most commonly affected.
 The affected area will become:

 Some people may develop blisters, skin dimpling, or spots.
 They might also experience a fever, chills, nausea, and shivering.

 Lymph glands may swell and become tender.
 If the cellulitis has affected the person's leg, the lymph glands in their groin may also be swollen or tender.

 Cellulitis is an infection of the deeper layers of the skin.

-Streptococci and staphylococci groups are commonly found on the surface of the skin and cause no harm, however, if they enter the skin they can cause infection.
+Bacteria from the Streptococci and staphylococci groups are commonly found on the surface of the skin and cause no harm, however, if they enter the skin, they can cause infection.

-For the bacteria to access the deeper skin layers, they need a route.
+For the bacteria to access the deeper skin layers, they need a route in, which is usually through a break in the skin.
 A break in the skin can be caused by:

 Some people develop cellulitis without being able to identify a break in the skin.

 The following risk factors increase the likelihood of cellulitis.